Redefining parallel parking.

 - Megas XLR: While his back is turned, Coop's titular giant robot gets booted and towed for illegal parking.

-- SpongeBob SquarePants: A cop is writing a traffic ticket for a car parked by a fire hydrant.
-A monster eats/destroys the offending car and the officer picks up the fire hydrant, drops it by another car and sticks the ticket to the windshield.
+- Spongebob Squarepants: A cop is writing a traffic ticket for a car parked by a fire hydrant.
+A monster eats/destroys the offending car, so the officer picks up the fire hydrant, drops it by another car and sticks the ticket to that car's windshield.

 - This police officer parked by a fire hydrant... and then the fire department needed to access the hydrant.